codedbyaweto/Chrome-Extension/README.md

 Chrome Tabs API – to capture the current tab’s URL localStorage – to store leads persistently

-Project Structure

-project-folder/
-├── index.html (Main HTML file)
-├── index.css (Stylesheet)
-├── index.js (JavaScript logic)
-└── README.txt (Project documentation)

-How It Works
+## How It Works

-Type a URL in the input field and click "SAVE INPUT" to store it.
+**Type a URL in the input field and click "SAVE INPUT" to store it.

 Click "SAVE TAB" to automatically save your current tab’s URL.